awsdocs/amazon-s3-userguide/doc_source/batch-ops-examples-xcopy.md

 The Amazon S3 inventory report can be configured to be delivered to another AWS account\.
 This allows S3 Batch Operations to read the inventory report when the job is created in the destination AWS account\.

-For more information about Amazon S3 Inventory source and destination buckets, see [Configuring Amazon S3 inventory](storage-inventory.md#storage-inventory-how-to-set-up)\.
+For more information about Amazon S3 Inventory source and destination buckets, see [Source and destination buckets](storage-inventory.md#storage-inventory-buckets)\.

 The easiest way to set up an inventory is by using the AWS Management Console, but you can also use the REST API, AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.